Hardware-efficient AI and ML

 New processor architectures have to be developed to accelerate the targeted workloads.
 Existing CPU's and GPU's fail to achieve sufficient efficiency.
 New NPU (neural processing units), TPU (tensor processing units) or IMC (in-memory computing) designs are developed, and offer significant speed ups.
 Yet, we are at a point where single core solutions no longer suffice.
 New multi-accelerator systems have to be explored.

 In parallel, we are developing integrated compile flows, which allow to smoothly customize for heterogeneous platforms consisting of a diverse mix of accelerators.
 A first flow based on TVM, call "HTVM", has been rolled out and been deployed for the Diana and GAP9 chips.
-Currently, the flow is migrated to MLIR, to enabling increased flexibility and customization.
+Currently, the flow is migrated to MLIR, to enabling increased flexibility and customization for multi-accelerator SNAX platforms.

 Design/mapping space exploration multi-accelerator platforms: ZigZag and Stream

 The degrees of freedom in designing such ML accelerators are very large.
 It is time-wise impossible to develop each of them at RTL level to assess their relative performance.
 When migrating from single-core to multi-accelerator heterogeneous systems, the design space as well as the scheduling or mapping space again increases drastically.
 Moreover, the optimal hardware architecture is tightly interwoven with the optimal execution schedule when mapping different workloads on the hardware, requiring co-optimization.
 To enable this, a rapid modeling and design/scheduling space exploration (DSE) frameworks are developed at MICAS, called ZigZag (for single core) and Stream (for multi-core).
 ZigZag and Stream are available open source, and is continuously expanded by our team.
-In 2023, our tool suite was extended with ZigZag-IMC to also model in-memory computing architectures.
+In 2024, our tool suite was extended with an extension for Large Language Models (ZigZag-LLM), a carbon estimation model (in main ZigZag branch), as well as a stochastic framework for sparse AI processors.

 All frameworks are available fully open-source on github, using the links in the text above.